-The 20.8 kV circuit recloser planned to be installed at the OCS035 project will need to equipped Schweitzer Engineering Laboratories (SEL) 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
+The 20.8 kV circuit recloser planned to be installed at the OCS026 project will need to equipped Schweitzer Engineering Laboratories ("SEL") 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
 The 651R will perform the following protection functions:

-- 1. Detect faults on the 20.8 kV equipment at the generating facility - 2.
-Detect faults on the 20.8 kV line to Dallas substation

-3. Monitor the voltage and react to under or over frequency, and /or magnitude of the voltage
+- 1. Detect faults on the 20.8 kV equipment at the generation facility - 2.
+Detect faults on the 20.8 kV line to Lyons substation - 3.
+Monitor the voltage and react to under or over frequency, and /or magnitude of the voltage - 4.
+Detect phase unbalance current on the 20.8 kV circuit that could cause damage to the grounding transformer.